Bitter Melon: Food Preparation and Reported Health Benefits

 Disclaimer: In no way is any of the information presented in this article intended to take the place of good medical advice.
 Please consult your healthcare practitioner for more information about using bitter melon in your diet.

 Karela - Bitter Melon (Another way to prepare and serve bitter melon)

 Remember that old saying?

 Is the bitter melon rightfully named?
 Yes indeed!
 It is bitter and is certainly an acquired taste.
-I must admit, after the salad that I made had marinated in the juices another day, it seemed milder than at first when initially eaten.
+After the salad that I made had marinated in the juices another day it seemed milder than at first when initially eaten.

 Am I ready to try more Asian foods from the 99 Ranch store?
 Absolutely!